mikewest/mgc/mikewest.org/2011/2011-04-10-a-quick-git-vim-workflow-tip.markdown

     $ git vim HEAD~5..

-If I wanted to open the files in TextMate instead (?), I'd use the third:
+If I wanted to open the files in TextMate instead, I'd use the third:

     $ git mate HEAD~5..